Call for evidence

 - What should be done?

-The Commission will investigate patterns of crime linked to problem gambling and the societal harms that link crime and problem gambling, before seeking to make recommendations for government, the gambling industry and within the criminal justice system.
+The Commission will investigate patterns of crime linked to gambling related harms and the societal links, before seeking to make recommendations for government, the gambling industry and within the criminal justice system.

 The Commission includes experts from the fields of public health, gambling, law, academia and criminal justice, as well as people who are expert by experience.